Could We Be Living In a Multiverse? Some Physicists May Have Proof.

 Eternal inflation might spawn new universes

-The principle of inflation suggests that the universe expanded rapidly after the Big Bang, a bit like a giant balloon.
+The principle of inflation suggests that the universe expanded rapidly after the Big Bang, like a giant balloon.
 When this happened on a massive scale, different pockets of space might have stopped inflating at different times, according to top cosmologists.

 This would essentially be like bubbles forming in the universe.
 These other bubble universes would have then moved away from us, well beyond the limits of observation.